📜 New Rules to Curb Misuse

 The speed limit for PMAs on public paths will be reduced from 10 km/h to 6 km/h (brisk walking speed) from the first quarter of 2026, subject to legislative amendments.

-Existing PMA users with devices that go up to 10 km/h can continue using them until the end of 2028, but must follow the new 6 km/h speed limit and size restrictions.
+- Existing PMA users with devices that go up to 10 km/h can continue using them until the end of 2028, but must be capped to 6 km/h speed limit by 2029.

 PMAs must not exceed: